hathibelagal-dev/instantpolyglot/docs/eng/Neo-Aramaic.md

 Xa yoma, zelle xa gavra l-šuqa qa zavune axla.
 Bad maṭyele, xzele raba naše w-yitve ʾva gaw xa beta.
 Qurbene w-šuʾele, mani ʾiton axton?
 W-mujəbləhon, axnan ʾivax malaxe d-alaha.

-"One day, a man went to the market to buy food.
+“One day, a man went to the market to buy food.
 When he arrived, he saw many people sitting in a house.
 He approached and asked, 'Who are you?'
-And they answered, 'We are angels of God.'"
+And they answered, 'We are angels of God.'”

 2. Jewish Zakho dialect (NENA, in Hebrew script):